-New England Historic Genealogical Society Staff
+American Ancestors / New England Historic Genealogical Society Staff

-Manager of Gift Planning
+Senior Gift Planning Officer

 Steve’s development career in Boston has focused primarily in the cultural, conservation, and academic communities, as chief development officer for the Boston Symphony Orchestra, Museum of Fine Arts, Harvard’s Graduate School of Design, Mass Audubon, Peabody Essex Museum, Museum of Science, and Boston Ballet.

 You can reach Steve by telephone at 617-226-1238 or by email at email@example.com.